 This feature is SUPER easy to use.

-- The inputs have gained halos, too.
+- The input controls have gained halos, too.

 - This feature is designed to produce GREAT sound quality by minimizing noise.